Hey, there! Log in / Register

 Several people who testified at a hearing said it's time to abandon the city's current policy of merely offering services to addicts who roam the streets, leaving behind needles, stealing packages and breaking into homes and moving towards a sterner "mandated treatment" system in which people could be forced into treatment programs - not prisons but recovery campuses, like the one long promised to be returned to Long Island - because as awful as those people's own personal hells might be, residents have a right to clean, safe streets.

-David Stone, a longtime South End resident, says he now notices the effect of the end of the Mass and Campus encampment daily on his East Blackstone Street block - including the de facto conversion of an underutilized garage into a "a place to take a break while shuffling around the neighborhood" that is now littered with drug paraphernalia, the remnants of stolen packages, clothing and sometimes human waste.
+David Stone, a longtime South End resident, says he now notices the effect of the end of the Mass and Campus encampment daily on his East Brookline Street block - including the de facto conversion of an underutilized garage into a "a place to take a break while shuffling around the neighborhood" that is now littered with drug paraphernalia, the remnants of stolen packages, clothing and sometimes human waste.

 And increasingly, he said, he sees somebody "rough sleeping" on a Harrison Avenue sidewalk, "flat on his back or face."